InfoMatePL/InfoTracker/docs/algorithm.md

 ### High-level algorithm

 #### Map the labyrinth (bring string, not MINUS)
 To escape the SQL maze, you’ll build maps: object graphs, schemas, and column lineage webs.
-One step at a time, no Minotaur required.
+One step at a time, no special math needed.

 - Scout terrain: parse files → objects → dependencies
 - Place torches: resolve schemas, expand stars where safe
 - Trace footprints: build column graph for impact and diff

 If you see a star `*`, don’t panic—just expand it after you know what’s upstream.

+Plain: compute inputs first, then dependents (this is topological sort).

+#### Audience & prerequisites
+- Audience: data engineers, analytics engineers, platform engineers

+- Prerequisites: basic SQL; comfortable with CLI and git; Python 3.10+; AST familiarity helpful but optional (AST is Abstract Syntax Tree: a breakdown of code structure).

 1. Discover SQL assets and parse to AST (normalize identifiers)
 2. Build object-level dependency graph (views, CTEs, procs/temp tables)